Lush landscapes. Pristine beaches. Friendly locals. Indonesia is one of the most magnificent destinations in the world!

 You’ll need at least 3 weeks in Indonesia (or more)!
 The country is massive and with over 17 000 islands, there are endless amounts of things to do and see.

-When is the best month to visit Indonesia?
+When is the best month to plan your trip to Indonesia

-If you’re backpacking Indonesia or doing lots of hiking and outdoor activities, then I recommend avoiding travel during the rainy season.
+If you’re backpacking Indonesia or doing lots of hiking, island hopping and outdoor activities, then I recommend avoiding travel during the rainy season.

 - Day 1 – 3: Seminyak, Bali